SANKET-1100/MCP_demo/README.md

-# MCP Server Basic Example
+# MCP Server Example - weather forecast for states and cities in USA

-This is a basic example of a Model Context Protocol (MCP) server implementation that demonstrates core functionality including tools and resources.
+This is a example of a Model Context Protocol (MCP) server implementation that demonstrates core functionality including tools and resources.

 ## Setup Steps